Hot Tub Time Machine 2: Cast

-John Cusack, who played Adam Yates in Hot Tub Time Machine (2010), has an uncredited cameo appearance in the unrated version.
-Christian Slater also has an uncredited cameo role as Choozy Doozy host Brett McShaussey.
+John Cusack, who played Adam Yates in Hot Tub Time Machine (2010), has a cameo appearance in the unrated version appearing in the scene mentioned above.
+Christian Slater also has a cameo role as Choozy Doozy host Brett McShaussey.

 Production

 Principal photography began in New Orleans on June 5, 2013.
 On January 31, 2014, it was announced that the film would be released on December 25, 2014.
 On October 14, 2014, the film's release date was pushed back to February 20, 2015.

+According to Corddry, the working title for the film was Hot Tub Time Machine 3: Because Hot Tub Time Machine 2 Hasn't Happened Yet, a joke in reference to the movie's time travel plot.
+However, Paramount's marketing department believed that title would be confusing to audiences and named the film Hot Tub Time Machine 2.

 Release

-Hot Tub Time Machine 2 grossed $6 million on its opening weekend, finishing 7th at the box office.
+Hot Tub Time Machine 2 grossed $6 million on its opening weekend, finishing seventh at the box office.

 The film grossed a total of $13.1 million, against a $14–18 million budget, which was less than the opening weekend of the first film.